Using the All Facts ReportLast updated on 05/03/18

 Are unusual accuracies like 5, -9, etc. correct?

 Filter Column L (Decimals) for any unusual accuracies to verify that they are correct (for example a 5% weighted interest rate with an accuracy of 5 may have an incorrect fact value of .05122 instead of .05).

 Should 0, 1, 2, 3, 4 values have an accuracy of INF?

 Filter Column L (Decimals) for 0 through 4 values.
 Review results to see if any of these values should be set up as INF instead.

-Should facts set to INF have a different accuracy?
+Should facts set to INF (exact value) have a different accuracy?